-For transfers to Park & Ride bus service, you only pay the fare difference for up to three hours in any direction.
+For transfers to a Park & Ride bus route with a higher cost, you only pay the fare difference for up to three hours in any direction.

-A route selector is accessible directly on the website home page, linking you directly to a page for the local bus route of your choice.
+A route selector is accessible directly on the website home page, linking you directly to the Park & Ride bus route page of your choice.